Toronto subway: Provincially supported projects

-Other proposals
+Other active proposals

-The Line 5 East Extension to Malvern is a proposal to extend Line 5 Eglinton east to Malvern.
+The Eglinton East LRT is a City of Toronto proposal to construct an LRT line (separate from Line 5 Eglinton) from Kennedy station east to Malvern.
 This proposal was originally part of the cancelled Scarborough–Malvern LRT in Transit City.
 It would have stations at Eglinton GO and Guildwood GO, as well as the University of Toronto Scarborough campus.